gabrielandre-math/Bounce-Ball-Pre-Loader-using-HTML-and-CSS/README.md

 # Bounce-Ball-Pre-Loader-using-HTML-and-CSS
-A simple way how to make a bounce ball using just HTML and CSS
+A simple way how to make a bounce ball using just HTML and CSS.

 Codepen link --> https://codepen.io/ANDREGABRIELS/pen/WNdwVNx